agnwinds/python/docs/sphinx/source/developer/programmer_notes.rst

 Programming Notes
 #################

-Sirocco is written in C and is normally tested on linux machines and on Macs, where the compiler usually turns out to be clang.
+SIROCCO is written in C and is normally tested on linux machines and on Macs, where the compiler usually turns out to be clang.
 It is also regularly compiled with gcc as part of the travis-CI tests.
 Certain portions of the code are parallelized using the Message Parsing Interface (MPI).

 Version control is (obviously) managed through **git**.
 The stable version is on the `master` branch; the main development is carried out on the `dev` branch.
 This is generally the branch to start with in developing new code.
 If possible, a developer should use the so-called Fork and Pull model for their version control workflow.
 See e.g. `this gist post <https://gist.github.com/Chaser324/ce0505fbed06b947d962>`_.